 This one day (6 hour) First Aid for Sport course gives you the knowledge and skills to manage first aid in a sport environment.
-The confidence to apply accurate treatment to an athlete under your care in order to alleviate the pain, promote healing and stabilise a casualty to prevent further injury.
+The confidence to apply accurate treatment to an athlete under your care in order to alleviate pain, promote healing or stabilise a casualty to prevent further injury.
 You will also know when to refer to other medical services.

 Delegates can achieve a nationally recognised qualification to the Ofqual standard which compliments your vocational skills.

 What will you learn on this course?

 - Roles and responsibilities of first aid provision for sports.